Explore resources relevant to topics such as course curricula, music lessons, facilities, and more!

 CWRU Music Building Access

 The Department of Music has 4 practice rooms in Haydn Hall (2nd floor) and 6 practice modules in Denison Hall that are available to music majors and CWRU students (non-majors) taking ensembles (MUEN) or applied lessons (MUAP).
-Continue to check our Music Facilities Policies and Procedures for updates about safety measures, room reservations, hours, lockers, etc.
+Continue to check our Policies and Operating Procedures for updates about safety measures, room reservations, hours, lockers, etc.

 Card Swipe Access: